Clanford Clan 0.24 cc

 Fortunately it’s very easy to distinguish between the “original” 1992 Clan 0.24 cc engines and their latter-day CS counterparts.
 For starters, the CS versions have carburettor bodies made from aluminium alloy rather than the moulded high-density black plastic employed in the British-made originals.
 In addition, the backplates of the CS renditions are sealed with an O-ring as opposed to a paper gasket or no gasket at all.

 One very knowledgeable owner of the 0.24 cc version of the CS Clan was the late and much missed David Owen of Woolongong, Australia.
 He reported having run his example and experiencing similar problems.
 In his case, the piston/cylinder fit was not exceptional and the engine lost power as it warmed up.
 In addition to this, the venturi/tank assembly left some room for improvement.
-David sleeved the venturi bore slightly, but though there was an improvement, the result was still not satisfactory.
+David sleeved the venturi bore slightly, but the result was still not satisfactory, although there was an improvement.

 Regardless, it does appear to be entirely possible that much of the less-than-stellar reputation of the Clan 0.24 cc diesel stems from negative experiences with the CS renditions of the engine.
 Neither I nor website editor Adrian Duncan have found any issues about which to complain with the original British-made units from 1992.